nappi1/hustle_econ/docs/IMPLEMENTATION_DISCREPANCIES.md

 - Clothing equip effects are TODO only; no `ClothingSystem` integration and no `BodySystem.UpdateAppearance`.
 - Vehicle and phone equip effects are TODO only (`VehicleSystem`, `PhoneSystem` missing).
 - Item location access uses `LocationSystem.GetPlayerLocation`; no inventory/vehicle ownership checks beyond location access.
-- `ExpenseType.Personal` is not used (EconomySystem lacks it).
+- `ExpenseType.Personal` exists but is not used in InventorySystem flows.
 - Inventory relies on `EntitySystem` ownership; internal `ownedItems` list is a cache.

 **ActivitySystem (`Assets/Scripts/Core/ActivitySystem.cs`)**
-- Minigame system integration is TODO (start/pause/resume/end logs only).
+- Minigame system integration is wired (start/pause/resume/end and performance sync).
-- Camera mode switching is TODO (CameraController now exists but ActivitySystem does not wire it).
+- Camera mode switching is wired for work activities (first-person on/off).
-- Detection during work uses test flags only; no `DetectionSystem.CheckDetection` wiring.
+- Detection during work is wired to `DetectionSystem.CheckDetection` with test overrides.
 - Skill XP always mapped to `SkillType.Social`; mapping from `minigameId` is TODO.
-- Work earnings use a fixed hourly rate (`20f`); `JobSystem.GetCurrentJob` not implemented.
+- Work earnings use a fixed hourly rate (`20f`); `JobSystem.GetCurrentJob` now exists but is not used here.
 - `RelationshipSystem.ObservePlayerAction` for attending events is TODO in `EventSystem`, not ActivitySystem.
 - Activity reminders and attention budget rely on internal `requiredAttention` heuristics; no `MinigameSystem` data.
 - Test helpers: `SetMinigamePerformanceForTesting`, `SetDetectionForTesting`, `AdvanceActivityTimeForTesting`, `SetActivityPhaseForTesting`.